docxology/cohereants/output/project_combined.md

 ## Introduction

-This appendix provides the mathematical foundations for the vibrational theory of olfaction in insects.
-We present rigorous formulations of the electromagnetic detection mechanisms, waveguide theory, and spectroscopic analysis that underpin our theoretical framework.
-All equations presented here are implemented in tested source code that generates the visualizations and analyses embedded throughout this manuscript.

-**Computational Implementation**: The complete mathematical framework is implemented in Python modules with 100% test coverage, ensuring accuracy and reproducibility of all theoretical predictions.
-All equations below are linked to concrete implementations in `src/` and validated by tests listed at the end of each subsection where applicable.
+This appendix presents the mathematical foundations used in the manuscript: electromagnetic propagation in dielectric sensilla, resonant‑cavity and waveguide approximations, vibrational spectroscopy, and detection statistics.
+Where relevant, equations are linked to deterministic implementations in `src/` and to unit tests that validate numerical behavior.

+**Note on reproducibility**: Key formulae are implemented in `src/` and exercised by unit tests; implementations accept scalar and array inputs and validate edge conditions.

 ## Electromagnetic Wave Theory